niteshbalusu11/BOS-Commands-Document/README.md

   - `active`: Shows all your active peers (not offline)
   - `complete`: Outputs a detailed view and does not use the table view.
   - `fee-days`: If you enter the number of days, it shows the peers you have earned fees with over N number of days along with the fees earned in a separate column
   - `filter`: You can apply filter formulas to display results, filter takes the column names as the filters, they include AGE, INBOUND_LIQUIDITY, OUTBOUND_LIQUIDITY.
 You can use filters like this `OUTBOUND_LIQUIDITY>100000` and it will filter results accordingly.
-You can also use formula expressions like `m` for million and `k` for 100k, example `OUTBOUND_LIQUIDITY<1*m` - `idle-days`: If you enter the number of days, it shows the peers you had no activity over N number of days, it includes both routing and payments received - `inbound-below`: shows peers only below a certain inbound liquidity number - `outbound-below`: shows peers only below a certain outbound liquidity number - `omit`: enter a public key to omit that peer from the list - `private`: shows peers you have private channels with - `public`: shows peers you have public channels with - `sort`: you can sort by column name, example: `sort OUTBOUND_LIQUIDITY` - `tag`: show peers that you have added to your tag, more on this in another command called `bos tags` below.
+You can also use formula expressions like `m` for million and `k` for 100k, example `OUTBOUND_LIQUIDITY<1*m` - `idle-days`: If you enter the number of days, it shows the peers you had no activity over N number of days, it includes both routing and payments received - `omit`: enter a public key to omit that peer from the list - `private`: shows peers you have private channels with - `public`: shows peers you have public channels with - `sort`: you can sort by column name, example: `sort OUTBOUND_LIQUIDITY` - `tag`: show peers that you have added to your tag, more on this in another command called `bos tags` below.
   <br></br>
   Example: `bos peers --active --filter OUTBOUND_LIQUIDITY>5*M --idle days 10`
   <br></br>